Ramona Sakiestewa: Early career

-In the late 1980s Sakiestewa wove thirteen tapestries from the drawings of Frank Lloyd Wright for the Frank Lloyd Wright Foundation, Phoenix, AZ.
+In the late 1980s Sakiestewa wove thirteen tapestries from the drawings of Frank Lloyd Wright for the Frank Lloyd Wright Foundation, Phoenix, Arizona.
 From 1985 to 1991 she also completed six tapestries for the Gloria Frankenthaler Ross atelier, New York City, of paintings by contemporary painter Kenneth Noland.
-Sakiestewa was commissioned to design a series of limited edition blankets for Dewey Trading Company, woven by Pendleton Blankets, Pendleton, OR; and a limited edition, "Ancient Blanket Series", woven by Scalamandre, Long Island City, NY.
+Sakiestewa co-founded a textile company and was commissioned to design a series of limited edition blankets for Dewey Trading Company, woven by Pendleton Blankets in Pendleton, Oregon; and a limited edition, "Ancient Blanket Series", woven by Scalamandre in Long Island City, New York.

 Architecture and design

-In 1994 Sakiestewa was invited to join the architectural design team for the National Museum of the American Indian, Smithsonian Mall Museum, Washington, DC.
+In 1994, Sakiestewa was invited to join the architectural design team for the National Museum of the American Indian, Smithsonian Mall Museum, Washington, D.C.
 A 10-year project, Sakiestewa created a design vocabulary for the project and collaboratively designed architectural elements for the museum that opened September 21, 2004.
 Design features included the building's main entry doors, the Entry Plaza Birthdate, a 100-foot copper screen wall, a 60-foot wide theater curtain, and other architectural elements throughout the building.
 She authored the contributing essay, "Making Our World Understandable" in the companion book, Spirit of a Native Place: Building the National Museum of the American Indian.

 In 2009 Sakiestewa closed her weaving studio to further develop her works-on-paper and painting and architectural projects.
 Continuing her work with architects Sakiestewa designed architectural elements for the Tempe Center for the Performing Arts, Tempe, Arizona (2002–07); the Kurdistan Regional Government project, Erbil, Iraq (2008–11); the Chickasaw Cultural Center, Ada, Oklahoma (2002–04); and the Komatke Health Center, Gila, Arizona (2006–07).

 Sakiestewa's experience with public art and her expertise in Native American culture has developed into her being a sought-after advisor for national and international cultural projects.
 She worked as a design consultant for the observatory and astronomy center for the University of New Mexico.

+Her work was included in the exhibition, Hearts of our People: Native Women Artists (2019), organized by the Minneapolis Institute of Art.